 Edenists are aware of the power of language and will seek to convey truths in ways that do not offend but instead speak the truth with kindness and love at its core.
 Certain words are emotive to many, so whilst free expression and truth is paramount, Edenists are encouraged to pose questions rather than make accusations and to make first person statements about how they feel rather than apportion blame.

-Anyone can implement Edenist principles into their lives – it is open to all, but for those who wish to adopt the movement as a way of self-identifying, facilitators can help by running free downloadable mentorship ‘Evolve’ courses over the course of twelve weeks in their homes, workplaces or community buildings.
-The courses usually following the format of a sharing a cruelty-free meal followed by the delivery of a discussion based course based on self-reflection, choices and kindness.
+Anyone can implement Edenist principles into their lives – it is open to all, but for those who wish to adopt the movement as a way of self-identifying, facilitators can help by running free downloadable mentorship ‘Evolve’ courses in their homes, workplaces or community buildings.
+The courses usually following the format of a sharing a planet conscious meal followed by the delivery of a discussion based course based on self-reflection, choices and kindness.
 The course finishes with a pledge to adhere to the code of ethics wherever it is possible to do so for those who wish to commit.
 Where possible, the mentee will become the mentor and host a course from their home or place of work to help further the cause.
 The course is available as a free downloadable resource to all schools, clubs, workplaces and colleges as a way to combat inequality and bullying as well as educating people about kindness, empathy and climate change regardless of whether they are signing up to join the movement.